idmarinas/lotgd-game/README.md

 -   From the 4.0.0 IDMarinas Edition you need PHP 7.1 or better
 -   From the 4.2.0 IDMarinas Edition you need PHP 7.2 or better
 -   From the 4.6.0 IDMarinas Edition you need PHP 7.3 or better
--   From the 7.1.0 IDMarinas Edition you need PHP 7.4 or better
+-   From the 7.1.0 IDMarinas Edition you need PHP 7.4

 # Other